pragmatta/oino-ts/README.md

  ### Realistic app
  There needs to be a realistic app built on top of OINO to get a better grasp of the edge cases.

- ### MySql-support
- Making sure the abstraction is solid requires adding support for another database.

  ### Security review
  Handling of SQL-injection attacks needs a thorough review, what are the relevant attack vectors are for OINO and what protections are still needed.